-where player(X, manchester) and touch(X, ball); In answering this query, it is assumed that when a player touches the ball, it is in his control.
+where player(X, manchester) and touch(X, ball).

+In answering this query, it is assumed that when a player touches the ball, it is in his control.
 Then, the ball control time for a player is computed with respect to the time interval during which he is in touch with the ball.
-Hence, the average ball control time for a player is simply the sum of all time intervals where the player is in touch with the ball divided by the number of these time intervals.
+Hence the average ball control time for a player is simply the sum of all time intervals where the player is in touch with the ball divided by the number of these time intervals.
 This value is computed by the aggregate function average.

 Query 3: "Find the number of goals of Liverpool scored against Manchester United in a given video clip."
+This query can be specified in the BilVideo query language as follows:

 '''

 select count(segment)

 from 1

 where samelevel(ball, net) and

-overlap(ball, net);
+overlap(ball, net).

 '''

-In this query, 3D relation samelevel ensures that an event, which is not a goal because the ball does not go into the net, but rather passes somewhere near the net, is not considered as a goal.
-The ball may overlap with the net in 2D space while it is behind or in front of the net on the z-axis of three-dimensional space.
-Hence, by using the 3D relation samelevel, such false events are discarded.
+In this query, the 3D relation samelevel ensures that an event that is not a goal because the ball does not go into the net but rather passes somewhere near the net, is not considered as a goal.
+The ball may overlap with the net in 2D space while it is behind or in front of the net on the z-axis of 3D space.
+Hence by using the 3D relation samelevel, such false events are discarded.

+4.3.2 Bird migration tracking system

-4.3.2 Bird Migration Tracking System A bird migration tracking system is used to determine the migration paths of birds over a set of regions in certain times.
-In [30], an animal movement querying system is discussed, and we have chosen a specific application of such a system to show how the BilVideo query language might be used to answer spatio-temporal, especially object-trajectory, queries on the migration paths of birds.
+A bird migration tracking system is used to determine the migration paths of birds over a set of regions in certain times.
+In [30], an animal movement querying system is discussed, and we have chosen a specific application of such a system to show how the BilVideo query language might be used to answer spatiotemporal, especially object-trajectory, queries on the migration paths of birds.

 Query 1: "Find the migration paths of bird o_1 over region r_1 in a given video clip."

-This query can be specified in BilVideo query language as follows:
+This query can be specified in the BilVideo query language as follows:

-'''

-select X

-from 2
+select X from 2

-where X = project(o1, inside(o1, r1));
+where $X = \text{project}(o_1, \text{ inside}(o_1, r_1))$.

-'''

 In this query, X is a variable used for the trajectory of bird o_1 over region r_1 .
-The video identifier of the video clip, where the migration of bird o_1 is recorded, is assumed to be 2.
+The video identifier of the video clip where the migration of bird o_1 is recorded is assumed to be 2.
 This query returns the paths bird o_1 follows when it is inside region r_1 .

 Query 2: "How long does bird o_1 appear inside region r_1 in a given video clip?"

-This query can be specified in BilVideo query language as follows:
+This query can be specified in the BilVideo query language as follows:

 '''

-select sum(segment)

-from 2

-where inside(o_1, r_1);
+select sum(segment) from 2 where inside(o_1, r_1).

 '''

-The result of this query is a time value, which is computed by the aggregate function sum adding up the time intervals during which bird o_1 is inside region r_1 .

-Query 3: "Find the video segments where bird o_1 enters region r_1 from west, and leaves from north, in a given video clip."
+The result of this query is a time value that is computed by the aggregate function sum adding up the time intervals during which bird o_1 is inside region r_1 .
+Query 3: "Find the video segments where bird o_1 enters region r_1 from the west and leaves from the north in a given video clip."